thesirtaylor/visualizy/README.md

 To prevent duplicate bank creation requests, I've implemented an idempotency key mechanism.
 This mechanism works by hashing the request payload and storing it in an in-memory database for a set duration.
 This ensures a particular bank can only be created once within that timeframe, even if the server restarts.

 This code demonstrates idempotency key a way of preventing transaction duplication, which we discussed earlier as a potential solution.
-While event step monitoring could also be implemented to track successful events and avoid re-execution after a system crash, there is no use case for it in this particular project.
+While event step monitoring could also be implemented to track successful events and avoid re-execution of event steps after a system crash, there is no use case for it in this particular project.

 #### Server Features: